PeppeL-G/bagawork/docs/src/routes/(default)/tutorials/programming/numbers/+page.md

 </script>

 # 5. Numbers
-This tutorial will teach you what datatypes are, and how to use numbers in JavaScript.
+This tutorial will teach you what data types are, and how to use numbers in JavaScript.

-## Datatypes
+## Data types
-In JavaScript, there exists different type of values, and we call these *datatypes*.
-So far, you have mostly been using the string datatype, whose values can be crated by encapuslating some characters between two `` ` `` characters, like `` `This is a string!` ``.
+In JavaScript, there exists different type of values, and we call these different types for *data types*.
+So far, you have mostly been using the string data type, whose values can be crated by encapsulating some characters between two `` ` `` characters, like `` `This is a string!` ``.
 You use this for example when you create a `Text` component that should have a background color and some specific text:

 ```js
 // The values `Hi there` and `red` are both string values!
 Text.text(`Hi there!`).backgroundColor(`red`)
 ```

-But JavaScript contains many more datatypes than just strings.
-Let's take a look at the *number* datatype!
+But JavaScript contains many more data types than just strings.
+Let's take a look at the *number* data type now.

 ## Creating a number
-Number is a datatype in JavaScript that represents a number (big surprice! xD).
+Number is a data type in JavaScript that represents a number (big surprise! xD).
 You can create new number values simply by writing them, for example:

 * Write `51` to create the number value `51`
 * Write `-140` to create the number value `-140`